yarikov/heapoverflow/README.md

 # Heap Overflow

-Heap Overflow is a web application built with Rails 7, Turbo, and Stimulus that aims to be a clone of Stack Overflow.
+Heap Overflow is a web application built with Rails, Turbo, and Stimulus that aims to be a clone of Stack Overflow.

 ## Table of Contents